-With costs being pretty even, many people choose their business type based on how it operates.
-LLCs are straightforward and easy to manage.
+LLCs are also a little more straightforward and easy to manage.
 Members can even self-manage, without the need for any hierarchy of management.
 This makes LLCs especially appealing for small businesses and new business owners.
 Corporations are a little more complex but are common choices for businesses that hope to scale quickly.
 Thinking about a corporation?
 Here’s information on South Carolina incorporation.

 Do I Need a Tax ID Number (EIN) for a South Carolina LLC?

 Hiring employees?
 You’ll need an EIN.
 Filing certain federal excise taxes (like Alcohol/Tobacco/Firearms returns)?
 You’ll need an EIN.
 Just to open a bank account, you’ll almost certainly need an EIN.
 A variety of local forms—from tax filings to business license applications—will need your EIN as well.
 In some cases, you can use your personal social security number instead, but that just puts your personal information unnecessarily at risk.
 There’s no fee to get an EIN directly from the IRS, so you might as well get one, even if you don’t think you’ll need it right away.
 Want to skip yet one more application?
 You can hire us to get your EIN for you when sign up for services at Northwest.

 Does a South Carolina LLC Need a Business License?

 South Carolina doesn’t have a general, statewide business license, but there are a few common, state-level licenses that many businesses need, such as a retail sales tax license from the South Carolina Department of Revenue.
 Cities and counties have their own requirements as well.
 For example, Jasper and Charleston Counties both require a general business license.